-Faculty who are interested in obtaining grant funds for a program or project should first read and then follow the Grant Approval Process.
+Faculty and staff who are interested in obtaining grant funds for a program or project should first read and then follow the Grant Approval Process.

 What, exactly, does it take to find, win, and manage grant funds?